-The delivery of this new Corporate Strategy will be supported by a Corporate Action Plan which will be produced on an annual basis and will detail the objectives and commitments made for the forthcoming financial year.
+The delivery of this new Corporate Strategy is supported by a Corporate Action Plan which detail the key corporate objectives and commitments made for the forthcoming financial year.

 The Corporate Strategy is supported by a policy and strategy framework which includes the Local Plan and provides additional operational context to our overarching strategic objectives.